Zorro m Literature, Popular Culture

-ZULA (2) f English
+Zula 2 f English

 Meaning unknown.
 It has been in use since the 19th century.
 It is possibly related to the name of the African tribe that lives largely in South Africa, the Zulus.
 In the 19th century the Zulus were a powerful nation under their leader Shaka.

-ZULEIKA f Literature
+Zuleika f Literature

-Possibly means "brilliant beauty" in Persian.
-According to medieval legends this was the name of Potiphar's wife in the Bible.
+Meaning uncertain, possibly of Arabic origin.
+According to medieval tradition, notably related by the 15th-century Persian poet Jami, this was the name of the biblical Potiphar's wife.
 She has been a frequent subject of poems and tales.

-ZURIEL m Biblical
+Zuriel m Biblical

 in Hebrew.
-In the Old Testament this name was borne by a chief of the Merarite Levites at the time of the Exodus.
+In the Old Testament this name is borne by a chief of the Merarite Levites at the time of the Exodus.

-ŽYDRŪNAS m Lithuanian
+Žydrūnas m Lithuanian